 The look of The Frame TV is just as much part of its appeal as the quality of the picture it produces as a regular television.
 It’s designed to slip unassumingly onto a wall, and Samsung delivers lots of smart little touches to make that easy.

 For starters, it features customizable bezels.
-You’ll be able to pick from one of five different bezel finishes – white, black, grey, and light and dark brown wood finishes, which make it look particularly ‘frame-like’ when hung on a wall.
+You’ll be able to pick from one of several different bezel finishes, including white, black, grey, and light and dark brown wood – with new beige and burgundy finishes for 2020 – which make it look particularly ‘frame-like’ when hung on a wall.

 Speaking of which, Samsung makes a a big effort to make wall mounting The Frame TV a smart option.
 It packs in a “gap-free” wall mounting system with each The Frame set, letting it hang without jutting out at an angle or leaving a gap on your wall.